 - The acid from the vinegar enhances the chocolate flavor.

-The Chocolate Mayonnaise Cake is a Depression-era staple in a time when those extra ingredients couldn’t be spared, but there was a jar of mayo in the closet.
-This recipe is adapted from Hellman’s with a few surprising additions.
+The Chocolate-Mayonnaise Cake is a Depression cake recipe in a time when those extra ingredients couldn't be spared, but there was a jar of mayo in the closet.
+The fat content adds a great airiness to the cake without it tasting like mayo.
+This recipe is adapted from Hellman's with a few surprising additions such as chocolate buttercream frosting recipe and caramel hidden between the cake layers.

-Vinegar and baking soda combined in World War II to create a light cake that’s fluffy and airy, while also giving home bakers a chance to save an egg here and there during rationing.
+White vinegar and baking soda combined in World War II to create a light wacky cake that's fluffy and airy, while also giving home bakers a chance to save an egg here and there during rationing.
 The batter is made more acidic by the addition, which brings out the complex and rich chocolate flavor.
-It also keeps the batter dark and luscious, perfect for a death-by-chocolate cake.
+It also keeps the batter dark and luscious, perfect for a death-by-chocolate cake or served up as cupcakes.

 This aptly-named Chocolate Depression Cake is a pure example of the ingenuity of our ancestors in the kitchen.
-Get the recipe here.
+The cake is vegan, egg-free and dairy-free, making it perfect for lifestyle diets.
+The frosting contains butter, but you can serve powdered sugar to swap the dairy.

 4. Mashed Potatoes